“You have been accepted to Wistram Academy. Present yourself on the docks in South Harbor, Belan, Terandria two weeks from now. Do not be late.”

 “Yes indeed.
 Wistram is far larger than it appears from the outside.
 Mages have built high into the air and far underneath the isle.
 It takes a while before you stop getting lost, and even then you’d do well to stick to the main areas.”

 Ceria and Pisces turned, and saw a tall man staring down at them.
-He had only a shirt on his chest, probably because his lower half needed no clothes.
+He had only a shirt on, probably because his lower half needed no clothes.
 He was a Centaur, and he grinned broadly at their surprise.

 “It’s always the same.
 New students stare up and never even notice us.
 We could rob you all blind and you’d still be staring.
 Not that that would be a very nice greeting after the journey you’ve all had, would it?”